Marker Logo

 is listed in this topic list: War, US Civil.
 In addition, it is included in the Georgia Historical Society, and the Sherman’s March to the Sea series lists.
 A significant historical year for this entry is 1864.

 Location.
 33° 32.667′ N, 84° 14.099′ W. Marker is in Stockbridge, Georgia, in Henry County.
-Marker is at the intersection of North Henry Boulevard (U.S. 23) and Tye Street, on the right when traveling west on North Henry Boulevard.
+It is at the intersection of North Henry Boulevard (U.S. 23) and Tye Street, on the right when traveling west on North Henry Boulevard.
 The marker stands by the parking lot for the Stockbridge Presbyterian Church.
 Touch for map.
 Marker is at or near this postal address: 4740 North Henry Boulevard, Stockbridge GA 30281, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Floyd Chapel Baptist Church (about 700 feet away, measured in a direct line); The Right Wing at Stockbridge (approx. 0.2 miles away); March and Counter-march (approx. 3.8 miles away); Melvinia Shields (approx. 3.8 miles away); Old Stagecoach Road (approx. 5.1 miles away); Shingleroof Campground (approx. 6.6 miles away); Morrow, Georgia (approx. 6.6 miles away); Kilpatrick's Raid (approx. 6.7 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies: Floyd Chapel Baptist Church (about 700 feet away, measured in a direct line); The Right Wing at Stockbridge (approx. 0.2 miles away); March and Counter-march (approx. 3.8 miles away); Melvinia Shields (approx. 3.8 miles away); Old Stagecoach Road (approx. 5.1 miles away); Shingleroof Campground (approx. 6.6 miles away); Morrow, Georgia (approx. 6.6 miles away); Kilpatrick's Raid (approx. 6.7 miles away).
 Touch for a list and map of all markers in Stockbridge.

 The Orphan Brigade Marker image.
 Click for full size.

-Photographed By David Seibert, July 2, 2011
+Photographed by David Seibert, July 2, 2011

 2. The Orphan Brigade Marker